JodieHillKitcherside/project3-save-the-seaturtle-game/README.md

 - Emojis.py hosts the Emoji() class with all emoji unicodes, this is then sourced in run.py and used as part of a string.
 - Statements.py hosts the statements for each function called in run.py that follows the reusable function 'slowPrintExit().
 This was created to simplify code and cut repetition.

-# Frameworks and libraries used
+# Frameworks, libraries and modules used
-- Sys used for slowprint() on general.py
+- Sys used for slowprint()
-- Time used for slowprint() on general.py
+- Time used for slowprint()
-- Pyglet import key for key arrows
 - Pyfiglet for termainal header - ASCII art
 - Emojis import Emoji - for emojis.py, run.py and statements.py